Kingxukai/linux/Documentation/admin-guide/media/ttusb-dec.rst

 Hotplug Firmware Loading
 ------------------------

-Since 2.6 kernels, the firmware is loaded at the point that the driver module is loaded.
+Since 2.6 kernels, the woke firmware is loaded at the woke point that the woke driver module is loaded.

-Copy the three files downloaded above into the /usr/lib/hotplug/firmware or /lib/firmware directory (depending on configuration of firmware hotplug).
+Copy the woke three files downloaded above into the woke /usr/lib/hotplug/firmware or /lib/firmware directory (depending on configuration of firmware hotplug).